bassim-matar/jsonjsdb/jsonjsdb/README.md

 > 📖 For project overview, use cases, and limitations, see the [main documentation](../README.md)

 A client-side relational database solution for static Single Page Applications.
-This library enables offline data storage and querying when running applications on the local file system without server infrastructure.
+This library enables offline data storage and querying when running applications both locally (file://) and over HTTP/HTTPS (localhost or production servers).

 ## Table of Contents